zstrathe/zstrathe.github.io/index.md

 Term Project for CIS 732: Machine Learning and Pattern Recognition

-* Trained and evaluated unconditional text generation language models with a text corpus of song lyrics, utilizing recurrent neural networks (RNNs) and generative adversarial networks (GANs) in Python with the PyTorch deep learning framework
+* Trained unconditional text generation language models from a text corpus of song lyrics, utilizing recurrent neural networks (RNNs) and generative adversarial networks (GANs) in Python with the PyTorch deep learning framework, and evaluated text output by utilizing a combination of human scoring and a computed bilingual evaluation understudy (BLEU) score

+* Developed and evaulated utilizing a free Google Colab instance with a GPU

+* Technologies used: PyTorch, Python, TextBox module (GAN algorithms)

 <a href="pdf/cis732_paper.pdf">Paper</a>